EOSIO/eos/EXCHANGE_README.md

 (note, while generating this tutorial scott deposited another 1.0000 EOS (seq 3) for total exchange balance of 4.0000 EOS.)

 When a user requests a withdraw from your exchange they will need to provide you with their eosio account name and the amount to be withdrawn.
-You can then run the enu-cli command which will interact with the "unlocked" wallet running on `enunode` which should only enable localhost connections.
+You can then run the enucli command which will interact with the "unlocked" wallet running on `enunode` which should only enable localhost connections.
 More advanced usage would have a separate key-server (`keos`), but that will be covered later.

 Lets assume scott wants to withdraw `1.0000 EOS`:
 ```
-./enu-cli transfer exchange scott  "1.0000 EOS"
+./enucli transfer exchange scott  "1.0000 EOS"
 executed transaction: 93e785202e7502bb1383ad10e786cc20f7dd738d3fd3da38712b3fb38fb9af26  256 bytes  8k cycles
 #   enumivo.coin <= enumivo.coin::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 EOS","memo":""}
 >> transfer